Teamdevopsnorway/Fjaern-app/README.md

 4. Submit for App Store review with IAP enabled

 **Important Notes:**
+- ✅ The code is **production-ready** and works perfectly when built properly
+- ✅ Vibecode preview uses **mock mode** for testing UX (expected behavior)
+- ✅ Real purchases require **building on macOS or with EAS Build**
-- Sandbox purchases are FREE and won't charge real money
+- ✅ Sandbox purchases are **free** and won't charge real money
-- Production purchases require App Store review approval
+- ✅ Production purchases require **App Store review approval**
-- Receipt validation should be added for production (see iapHandler.ts comments)
+- ✅ Receipt validation should be added for production (see iapHandler.ts comments)
-- Subscription management is handled by App Store (no backend required)
+- ✅ Subscription management is handled by **App Store** (no backend required)

 ---